bryanserrano317/College-Database-App/README.md

 # Data-Management-Project
+Note: We were required to combine all code into one file

 Undergrad OOP Class Final Team Project - Data Management System for universities

 Data is parsed and proofed then stored in an arraylist.
 Program also prints a report with all faculty/student information once leaving the program.